suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ### Basic info

-The code below shows how to get the index' basic information, including the index' name, symbol, description, category and decimals.
+The code below shows how to get the index's basic information, including the index's name, symbol, description, category and decimals.

 ``` {.sourceCode .javascript}
 const Web3 = require("web3");